-As part of the ongoing modernisation of personal computers used by its employees, Sava Re in 2008 acquired seven desktop and six laptop computers, and replaced five monitors with larger ones.
+Within the gradual modernisation of personal computers used by its employees, Sava Re in 2008 acquired seven desktop and six laptop computers, and replaced five monitors with larger ones.
 Together with hardware, software was also modernised: Sava Re concluded a three-year licensing agreement with Microsoft for Microsoft Office Professional Plus, and purchased a processor licence for Microsoft SQL.
 In the first year of licensing agreements, it installed Office tools on 20 work stations, while the database management software can be used by an unlimited number of users.